Climate-Resilience-Collaborative/documentation/src/content/docs/data-management/uid-tool/guides/projects.md

  1. Click "Projects" in the navbar or navigate to https://coastal5.soest.hawaii.edu/uid-tool/project/

 ### Project Fields
- - Project Name: Official Name of the project
+ - Project Name: Name of the project
  - Created: The date and time the project was created
  - Code: The project code used for data UID
- - Finished: Did the project finish?
+ - Finished: Is the project complete (finished)?